Retinal Support & Vitamin A

-As the effects of the mutation continue the RPE layer begins to collect oily, granular deposits, called "lipofuscin" which impinge on the healthy structure of the retina.
-They look like yellowish-tinted specks and form clumps called "vitamin A dimmers."
-Scientists at Columbia University found that they could treat mice with ABCA4 mutations with vitamin A which had been enriched with deuterium and found that the clumping effect of vitamin A was slowed considerably.1, 2
+Scientists at Columbia University found that they could treat mice with ABCA4 mutations with vitamin A which had been enriched with deuterium (a stable hydrogen isotope) and found that the clumping effect of vitamin A was slowed considerably.1, 2

 1. Deuterium Enrichment of Vitamin A at the C20 Position Slows the Formation of Detrimental Vitamin A Dimers in Wild-type Rodents,